sabre-io/vobject/README.md

 [![Build Status](https://secure.travis-ci.org/evert/sabre-vobject.png?branch=master)](http://travis-ci.org/evert/sabre-vobject)

-The VObject library allows you to easily parse and manipulate (iCalendar)[https://tools.ietf.org/html/rfc5545] and (vCard)[https://tools.ietf.org/html/rfc6350] objects using PHP.
+The VObject library allows you to easily parse and manipulate [iCalendar](https://tools.ietf.org/html/rfc5545) and [vCard](https://tools.ietf.org/html/rfc6350) objects using PHP.
 The goal of the VObject library is to create a very complete library, with an easy to use API.

 # Installation

 VObject requires PHP 5.3, and should be installed using composer.
-The general composer instructions can be found on the (composer website)[http://getcomposer.org/doc/00-intro.md composer website].
+The general composer instructions can be found on the [composer website](http://getcomposer.org/doc/00-intro.md composer website).

 After that, just declare the vobject dependency as follows: